 Following this initial consultation, clients then have the option of ongoing private sessions (1:1) or small group sessions (3:1).
 Aside from spatial restrictions, groups are kept to a maximum of three people to ensure that excellent supervision, guidance and safety are maintained for each client.

 Each client will be given an individually-tailored exercise program in accordance with their goals, injury or musculoskeletal status and cardiovascular fitness, and an information package will be provided.
-A home exercise program is encouraged to supplement the formal clinical Pilates sessions and enhance their progress.
+A home exercise program is encouraged to supplement the formal Clinical Equipment sessions and enhance their progress.
 This may involve a combination of mat-work, ball-work and stretches, depending on availability of equipment at home.
 Exercise bands, dumbbells, foam rollers, mats, fitballs and other equipment can be ordered for purchase from the studio at a discounted price.

-Meet the Sculpt & Reform Physiotherapists
+Meet the Sculpt & Reform Physiotherapist

 Kerry is the owner, physio and clinical Pilates instructor at Sculpt & Reform Physiotherapy and Clinical Pilates.
 She graduated from her physiotherapy degree in 2003 at La Trobe University, Melbourne, in the top 15% of the university, and has gone on to further her education in the fields of clinical Pilates levels 1-4, hydrotherapy, shoulder injuries, pelvic instability, dry needling, canine physiotherapy, lower limb biomechanics, musculoskeletal physiotherapy techniques (Mulligan and McKenzie) and pelvic floor rehabilitation.